Gwali-1/Swytch/README.md

 # About

 Swytch is a web framework written in C#.
-It is lightweight, fast and offers an alternative and refreshing way to author web services like REST APIs, web applications and static sites.It provides an expressive routing API, built-in templating with RazorLight, support for asynchronous job processing using Actors, and seamless database integration with Dapper.
+It is lightweight, fast and offers an alternative and refreshing way to author web services like REST APIs, web applications and static sites.
+It provides an expressive routing API, built-in templating with RazorLight, support for asynchronous job processing using Actors and seamless database integration with Dapper.

 > I started Swytch as an educational project to explore C# as a language and to experiment with a lightweight